SayliJain/Electrostatics_GPT/README.md

 d.
 Click on "Install Now"

 e.
-If you encounter any trouble during installation, run the installer again with the same options but do a customized installation with the "Precompile standard library" option checked, or contact tech support if unable to install Python.
+If you encounter any trouble during installation, run the installer again with the same options but do a customized installation with the "Precompile standard library" option checked, or contact tech support if you are unable to install Python.

 f.
 Restart the Command Prompt and check the Python version again by running:
    ```